isicnimbizo/isicnimbizo.github.io/content/ta-application.md

 ---
 date: 2021-09-21T22:00:00.000Z
-description: We are looking for teaching assistants for the Computational Neuroscience Imbizo (#Imbizo), a computational neuroscience summer school held in Cape Town, South Africa.
+description: We are looking for teaching assistants for the Simons Computational Neuroscience Imbizo (#Imbizo), a computational neuroscience summer school held in Cape Town, South Africa.
 image: ""
 min_header_height: ""
 title: Call for Teaching Assistants for the Cape Town Imbizo
 draft: true
 ---
-We are looking for teaching assistants for the Computational Neuroscience Imbizo (#Imbizo), a computational neuroscience summer school held in Cape Town, South Africa.
+We are looking for teaching assistants for the Simons Computational Neuroscience Imbizo (#Imbizo), a computational neuroscience summer school held in Cape Town, South Africa.

 We are looking for post-doctoral or advanced PhD researchers to join our team as Teaching Assistants (TAs) for the #Imbizo2022 in August 2022.
 Please send your application to [isicn.imbizo@gmail.com](mailto:isicn.imbizo@gmail.com "isicn.imbizo@gmail.com").
 Include 1) CV and a 2) cover letter with a short motivational statement for why you would be a good fit, and what your favourite topics would be for teaching tutorials and supervising student projects.
 Additionally, 3) please provide the email address of one reference.